City of Korčula

 Documents attest to the existence of a fortified city from the 13th century, however the current city was built in the 15th century.
 Its construction coincided with the apogee of stone carving in Korčula which gave monuments and streets their particular style.

-In the seventeenth and eighteenth centuries, as the threat of invasion decreased, the city developed, outside its ramparts, south.
+In the 17th and 18th centuries, as the threat of invasion decreased, the city developed, outside its ramparts, south.
 This new suburb, with narrow streets and stone houses, attracted merchants and craftsmen; it remained the heart of the commercial activities of the city.

 Korčula, the city of Marco Polo

-In 2011, Marko Polo (1254-1324) was at the heart of a small diplomatic incident between Italy, Croatia and China.
-A speech by a former Croatian President Stjepan Mesić for an orchestra to the explorer, in Yangzhou, China, the leader introduced Marco Polo as a world explorer, born in Croatia, who introduced China to Europe ” .
+In 2011, Marco Polo (1254-1324) was at the heart of a small diplomatic incident between Italy, Croatia and China.
+A speech by a former Croatian president Stjepan Mesić for an orchestra to the explorer, in Yangzhou, China, the leader introduced Marco Polo as a world explorer, born in Croatia, who introduced China to Europe ” .

 The Italian media accuse Croatia of the nationality of this historical figure.

 Marco Polo is not certain (Venice and Korčula argue), it is commonly admitted that he was born in the Republic of Venice and was not from Croatia.
-Hungary and not including Korčula) or Italy (then nonexistent).
 The extent of Korčula’s historical families was known as Pilić.
 At that time, merchants and aristocrats commonly used their names in two versions: Croatian and Italian.
 Marko Pilić would have given Marco Polo (pollo meaning “chicken” in Italian).